adonisjs/v6-docs/content/docs/security/hash.md

 ## Checking if a password needs to be rehashed

-Using the latest configuration options is recommended to keep passwords secure, especially when a vulnerability is reported with an older version of the hashing algorithm.
+The latest configuration options are recommended to keep passwords secure, especially when a vulnerability is reported with an older version of the hashing algorithm.

-After you update the config with the latest options, you can use the `hash.needsReHash` method to check if a password hash is using old options and perform a re-hash.
+After you update the config with the latest options, you can use the `hash.needsReHash` method to check if a password hash uses old options and perform a re-hash.

 The check must be performed during user login because that is the only time you can access the plain text password.